-The Integrated Planning Calendar is updated annually by the Planning and Institutional Effectiveness Committee.
-For access to the most recent update, please click on hyperlink above.
+The Annual Integrated Planning Calendar includes the annual tasks for major governance and operational groups on campus and is updated by the Planning and Institutional Effectiveness Committee.
+For access to the most recent version please visit the Planning and Institutional Effectiveness website.